vickmuir/vpc-on-classic-block-storage/block_storage_vpc_capacity_performance.md

 {:external: target="_blank" .external}

 # {{site.data.keyword.block_storage_is_short}} capacity and performance
-{: #capacity-performance}
+{: #capacity-performance-gen1}

 Choosing the optimal block storage volume size and performance level for your workloads is important.
-When you provision {{site.data.keyword.block_storage_is_short}}, you can specify the capacity of your volume and performance level you require.
+When you provision your block storage, you can specify the capacity of your volume and performance level you require.
 {:shortdesc}

 ## Capacity
-{: #block-storage-vpc-capacity}
+{: #block-storage-vpc-capacity-gen1}

 {{site.data.keyword.block_storage_is_short}} offers a range of storage capacities to meet your requirements.
 You can specify 10 - 2000 GB (2 TB) of capacity per block storage data volume in 1 GB increments.
-This capacity depends on the [block storage IOPS profile](#iops-profiles) you're using.
+This capacity depends on the block storage IOPS profile you're using.
 Boot volumes are always 100 GB.

 ## Block storage IOPS profiles
 {: #iops-profiles}

-When you provision block storage data volumes, you specify a [block storage IOPS profile](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles) that best meets your storage performance requirements.
+When you provision block storage data volumes, you specify a [block storage IOPS profile](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles-gen1) that best meets your storage performance requirements.
 Three predefined tiered profiles are available, or you can choose a custom profile.
-[IOPS tiered profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#tiers) provide dependable IOPS/GB performance for volumes up to 2 TB capacity.
-[Custom IOPS profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#custom) define custom volume capacity/IOPS combinations,within permitted ranges.
+[IOPS tiered profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles-gen1#tiers-gen1) provide dependable IOPS/GB performance for volumes up to 2 TB capacity.
+[Custom IOPS profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles-gen1#custom-gen1) define custom volume capacity/IOPS combinations,within permitted ranges.

 ## How block size affects performance
-{: #how-block-size-affects-performance}
+{: #how-block-size-affects-performance-gen1}

 IOPS is based on a 16 KB block size with a 50-50 read/write 50% random workload.
 Each 16 KB of data read/written counts as one read/write operation; a single write of less than 16 KB counts as a single write operation.